Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 Eat foods that make calcium easier to absorb

-Certain foods increase urinary excretion of calcium
+Some foods increase urinary calcium excretion

 Salt (sodium chloride)

-Table 1 ...
+Table 1 .
 Calcium content in some foods

 Food